20 Best Beaches in Northland, New Zealand 2023

 18. Whale Bay

-Accessing the beach from Matapouri road is a 30min round trip, or if you chose to leave from Matapouri Bay instead, that’ll take 40mins one way.
+Accessing the beach from Matapouri Road is a 30-minute round trip, or if you choose to leave from Matapouri Bay instead, that’ll take 40mins one way.

 The bay is sheltered from the prevailing winds, so it’s usually calm and tranquil.
 There’s a stunning white sand beach, and the water is crystal clear.
 Whale Bay is also a great place for swimming, snorkelling, and kayaking.